 SymptomsTheir symptoms and progress vary widely.
 Symptoms: • Indigestion • Early fullness after eating • Anaemia and tiredness • Loss of appetite The symptoms of stomach cancer are often vague and non-specific.
 They are often subtle and occur in other medical conditions apart from stomach cancer, making them difficult to link to stomach cancer.

-The liver is one of the largest organs in the body and is situated in the upper abdomen under the ribcage.
-The liver has a number of functions that make it essential to life.
+The liver is one of the largest organs in the body.
+It is situated in the upper abdomen under the ribcage and has a number of functions that make it essential to life.
 These include:

 - Producing proteins which are essential for blood clotting and prevent excessive bleeding while other proteins help regulate fluid levels in the body